STORM-IRIT/Radium-Engine/README.md

 ### Configure build

-Radium offers two build options which are off by default :
+Radium offers the following build option (off by default) :
 * `RADIUM_WITH_DOUBLE_PRECISION` sets the floating point format to double-precision instead of single precisition
-* `RADIUM_WITH_OMP` instructs the compiler to use OpenMP

 ###  Building on Linux/MacOS (command line instruction)